-To access System Settings from the Radius console, press-and-hold the Meter and Clock key for three seconds.
-The Studio display now shows the options and the Studio Monitor control is used to navigate, select options and change parameter values.
+To access System Settings from a RAQ or DESQ surface, press-and-hold the Meter Options key for five seconds.
+The Meter display now shows the options and the Preview control is used to navigate, select options and change parameter values.
 Options available are:

 - IP Address

-- · Subnet Mask
+- Subnet Mask

 - Gateway

 - Save and Reboot

-To exit, select EXIT and press the Studio Monitor control.
+To exit, select EXIT.

-Note: After making changes to any QOR.16 IP address settings, you must reboot the unit for these changes to take effect.
+Note: After making changes to any QOR IP address settings, you must reboot the unit for these changes to take effect.

-"Gateway" settings on an QOR.16 are not usually required; however, a valid gateway enables access to the Radius configuration remotely, from outside your network.
+"Gateway" settings on an QOR are not usually required; however, a valid gateway enables access to the QOR configuration remotely, from outside your network.
 A gateway also facilitates the use of an external NTP server.
 Enter the IP address of your master router (the one with external network connections) whenever you're given the option to enter a gateway address.